PureStorage-OpenConnect/openstack-docs/source/cinder/configuration/cinder_config_files/section_rhoso180_flasharray_configuration.rst

 Prepare the OpenStack Control Plane
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The follwoing steps need to be applied after the OpenStackControlPlane has been successfully deployed in your environment.
+The following steps need to be applied after the OpenStackControlPlane has been successfully deployed in your environment.

 Use Certified Pure Storage Cinder Volume Image